 Food courts in Las Vegas are easily the best way to cut down on the cost of a vacation.
 You don't need every meal to be a production.
-Sometimes you just need a hot dog on a stick or a slice of greasy pizza.
+Sometimes you just want a hot dog on a stick or a slice of greasy pizza.
 If you end up spending less than $10 on a meal you should be proud.
 While the food at food courts is not always the highest quality it still manages to do the trick.

-There are two Food Courts at the Venetian and this one is better with options such as Café Santa Lucia (Coffee, pastries and light fare), San Gennarro (Burgers, Paninis, and Salad), Cocolini Casino (Assorted flavors of Gelato), Rialto Deli (Soups and Sandwiches), and Pizzeria de Enzo (Soups, salads, and Italian cuisine).
+There are two food courts at the Venetian, and this one is better with options such as Café Santa Lucia (Coffee, pastries and light fare), San Gennarro (Burgers, Paninis, and Salad), Cocolini Casino (Assorted flavors of Gelato), Rialto Deli (Soups and Sandwiches), and Pizzeria de Enzo (Soups, salads, and Italian cuisine).
 The food court inside the Grand Canal Shops is good but you can expect typical food court fare at that one.
 Both food courts in the Venetian/Palazzo offer great quick breakfast options.

 The Forum Food Court at Caesars Palace

 Address3500 S Las Vegas Blvd, Las Vegas, NV 89109, USA

 Pizza from Di Fara, burgers from Smashburger and sandwiches from Earl of Sandwiches are just the tip of the iceberg at this beauty of a food court inside Caesars Palace.
 Seafood, ramen, Mexican food and options for a quick breakfast are plenty of reasons why you would choose this spot for a meal.
 The best reason is that compared to other places to eat at Caesars Palace Las Vegas the prices here are spectacular.
 You can actually have a cheap meal at this luxury resort.
 The food court is conveniently located near the sports book so you can actually have a quality meal while watching your favorite teams on the giant screens.